-Dubrovik airport, eventually stop in town Ston for a short break.
-Arrival to hotel in Postup,
+Dubrovnik airport, eventually stops in town Ston for a short break.
+Arrival to the hotel in Postup,

 vicinity Orebic town, rest of the day free, maybe some recreation bike ride around vineyards.

 Orebic is the biggest settlement on Peljesac peninsula.
-It offers the most of the shops,
+It offers most of the shops,

-restaurants, bars, clubs and it's center of Peljesac peninsula and also the heart of 'Peljesac
+restaurants, bars, and clubs and it's the center of Peljesac peninsula and also the heart of 'Peljesac

 riviera' - area with several seaside villages which make the most popular destination in

 Dubrovnik county aside city of Dubrovnik.
-Orebic is ferry port for Korcula, Hvar and other islands
+Orebic is a ferry port for Korcula, Hvar and other islands

 Day 2nd: bike ride to Viganj and back, approx 41 km

-- biking along the coast in direction to town Orebic, by beach area of Kucište, turn in village
+- biking along the coast in the direction to town Orebic, by the beach area of Kucište, turn in the village